Santa Maria (Tatjana song): Critical reception

 John Bush from AllMusic described the song as a "house anthem".
 Larry Flick from Billboard magazine wrote, "The Euro-NRG dance music invasion of stateside pop radio airwaves continues with the onset of this riotous anthem, which has already connected with kids everywhere else in the world.
 If you look beyond the "ya don't stop" rap cliches in the verses, you will encounter a wonder-fully peppy, sing-along chorus that is impossible to shake from the brain."

-British Music Week gave it a score of four out of five, adding, "Vibe up your holday memories with this Euro-anthem from the Croatian, courtesy of the golden hands of Stock & Aitken."
+British Music Week gave it a score of four out of five, adding, "Vibe up your holiday memories with this Euro-anthem from the Croatian, courtesy of the golden hands of Stock & Aitken."
 Music Week editor Alan Jones noted, "A Euro-style, instantly commercial, summery groove, it boasts a KLF-style rap and a bright pop/dance vocal, with the title phrase borrowing its musical notation from Zucchero's 'Senza una donna'."
 On the 1996 re-release, Music Week gave it a full score of five out of five and named it Single of the Week, describing it as "Euro disco at its very best with the fun factor in full effect."
 James Hamilton from the Record Mirror Dance Update named it "an infectious breezy Whigfield-ish jangling galloper" in his weekly dance column.